Alexander Kaminsky: Biography

 Kaminsky was born in a noble family in Kiev Governorate.
 In 1848–1857 he studied architecture under Konstantin Thon at the Imperial Academy of Arts in Saint Petersburg; meanwhile Alexander's brother, Joseph Kaminsky, was a construction manager for Thon's Cathedral of Christ the Saviour in Moscow.
 Alexander served as a liaison between Petersburg-based Thon and Moscow crews, acquiring his first practical experience.

 In 1857, Kaminsky won a state-paid postgraduate tour of Europe, and travelled extensively until 1861.
 In Paris, he met Pavel Tretyakov, a young member of an influential Muscovite business family and an art collector.
 Back in Moscow, friendship with Tretyakovs resulted in his first independent commissions.
 Next year, Alexander married Sophia, sister of Pavel Tretyakov; he remained Tretyakov's house architect until the end of his career.

-Since 1867, Kaminsky was also a house architect for Moscow Merchant Society, an ambitious real estate consortium that redeveloped territories of Kitai-Gorod, Neglinnaya Street.
-His best known jobs for the Merchant Society were its own Neglinnaya Street offices and rebuilding the Exchange Building in Ilyinka Street.
-Rebuilding of historical buildings became a common work for Kaminsky, but he also built traditional, spacious town estates (Chetverikov Estate in Kolpachny Lane, Karatayeva-Morozova Estate in Leontyevsky Lane, etc.) and public buildings.
-Kaminsky was a true and accomplished eclecticist, never leaning to a particular style.
+Since 1867, Kaminsky was also a house architect for Moscow Merchant Society, a real estate consortium that redeveloped the territories of Kitai-Gorod and Neglinnaya Street.
+His best known jobs for the Moscow Merchant Society were the Neglinnaya Street offices and rebuilding the Exchange Building in Ilyinka Street.
+These kinds of rebuilding projects were common for Kaminsky, as well as traditional, spacious town estates including Chetverikov Estate in Kolpachny Lane and Karatayeva-Morozova Estate in Leontyevsky Lane.
+Kaminsky was an accomplished eclecticist and never committed to a particular style.
 Like Thon, he picked styling depending on the building functions and the client's budget.

 For about thirty years, Kaminsky was teaching at the Moscow School of Painting, Sculpture and Architecture and training its graduates within his firm (his alumni include Fyodor Schechtel, Ivan Mashkov, Ilya Bondarenko, Max Hoeppener).

 Architect's career was cut short in 1888 when a Kuznetsky Most building, erected by his firm, collapsed.
 Kaminsky was found guilty of criminal negligence and sentenced to six weeks of arrest.
 Professional agony dragged for another five years.
 Saving his reputation, Kaminsky founded and edited a magazine (Художественный сборник работ русских архитекторов и инженеров, 1890–1892), promoting his own works; he ultimately failed to return into the business, lost the job with Merchant Society in 1893 and died in 1897.
 His last work, a church in Sarov, was completed in 1903.